Theory of multiple intelligences: Separation criteria

 The multiple intelligences commence as a set of uncommitted neurobiological potentials.
 They become crystallized and mobilized by the communication that takes place among human beings and, especially, by the systems of meaning-making that already exist in a given culture.

-Unlike traditional practices beginning in the 19th century, MI theory is not built on the statistical analyses of psychometric test data searching for factors that account for academic achievement.
+Unlike traditional models of intelligence developed from the 19th century onward, MI is not built on the statistical analyses of psychometric test data searching for factors that account for academic achievement.
 Instead, Gardner employs a multi-disciplinary, cross-cultural methodology to evaluate which human capacities fit into a comprehensive model of intelligence.
 Eight criteria accounting for advances in neuroscience and the influence of cultural factors are used to qualify a capacity as an intelligence.
 These criteria are drawn from a more extensive database than what was acceptable and available to researchers in the late 19th and 20th centuries.
-Evidence is gathered from a variety of disciplines including psychology, neurology, biology, sociology, and anthropology as well as the arts and humanities.
-If a candidate faculty meets this set of criteria reasonably well then it can qualify as an intelligence.
+Evidence is gathered from a variety of disciplines, including psychology, neurology, biology, sociology, anthropology, and the arts and humanities.
+If a candidate faculty member meets this set of criteria reasonably well, it can qualify as an intelligence.
 If it does not, then it is set aside or reconceptualized.